 - Cost of Car Insurance: by City

-We looked at thirteen companies in our premium study to identify which ones had the best car insurance quotes in Washington for our four drivers: two single males, and two married couples.
-Below we've ranked seven of the top auto insurers in the Evergreen State in order from cheapest to most expensive based on the group's average annual rates:
+We looked at 15 companies in our study to identify which ones had the best car insurance quotes in Washington for our benchmark driver, a single 30 year old male.
+Below we've ranked five of the cheapest auto insurers in the Evergreen State in order from cheapest to most expensive based on the group's average annual rates:

 Find the Cheapest Auto Insurance Quotes in Your Area

-Amica, Grange, and State Farm were the cheapest auto insurance companies in Washington based on our data.
-Amica in particular comes in as the most affordable with yearly rates under $350 for our profiled drivers' basic policies.
+Grange Insurance Association, PEMCO, Farmers, Chubb, and Progressive were the cheapest auto insurance companies in Washington based on our data.
+These five companies offer an average annual rate of $864, which is a 31% discount to the state average.
+Grange in particular comes in as the most affordable with yearly rates under $800 for our profiled driver's coverage.
 While these are the statewide rankings, insurers can quote the same driver living in different places quite differently depending on the company's record of insurance claims in that area.
 It's best to get at least three quotes - start by typing in your zip code above to see a list of companies active in your area.